On Levine's notorious hat puzzle: Computing the Performance of 2-Player Strategy

 Case 2: Players are monochromatic to different odd positions.

-Case 2(a): The taller monochromatic stack is B. In this case the player with the taller B stack will always choose a B hat, so the probability of winning is 0.
+Case 2(a): The taller monochromatic stack is W. In this case the player with the taller W stack will always choose a W hat, so the probability of winning is 0.

-Case 2(b): The taller monochromatic stack is W.
+Case 2(b): The taller monochromatic stack is B.

-Case 2(b)(i): The taller monochromatic W stack is taller than the shorter one by at least 2 odd positions.
-In this case, the player with the taller W stack always guesses correctly.
+Case 2(b)(i): The taller monochromatic B stack is taller than the shorter one by at least 2 odd positions.
+In this case, the player with the taller B stack always guesses correctly.
 The player with the shorter stack guesses correctly with probability $p$ since his guess is uncorrelated with the other player's guess.
-To calculate the probability of winning in this case, note the probability of a player being monochromatic up to odd position $2n+1$ and not to $2n+3$ is $p^{2n+1}(1 - p^2) + q^{2n+1}(1 - q^2)$.
-The probability of the other player being monochromatic W up to at least position $2n+5$ is $p^{2n+5}$.
-Thus, the probability of this case occurring and the players winning is:
+To calculate the probability of winning in this case, note that the probability of a player being monochromatic up to odd position $2\ell+1$ and not to $2\ell+3$ is $p^{2\ell+1}(1 - p^2) + q^{2\ell+1}(1 - q^2)$.
+The probability of the other player being monochromatic B up to at least position $2\ell+5$ is $p^{2\ell+5}$.
+Thus, the probability of this case occurring and the players' winning is

 which simplifies to